reflectoring/reflectoring.github.io/_posts/2020-01-21-flyway-spring-boot-multitenancy.md

 ```

 Now, every time when the application starts, the SQL scripts are migrated for every `DataSource`.

+If we dont't do it, the Flyway will try to migrate the scripts to the default `DataSources`.
+In our configuration

 If we want to add a new tenant, we just put a new configuration in `application.yaml` and restart the application
 to trigger the SQL migration.
 If we don't want to rebuild the application [we can externalize the configuration](https://reflectoring.io/externalize-configuration/) of tenants.